-But that’s no bad thing, because by stripping away that pretense of adventure you’re left with a very competent and straight forward bike, a bike that you just get on and ride, without needing the occasion you sometimes feel you should have with a big adventure bike.
+But that’s no bad thing, because by stripping away that pretence of adventure you’re left with a very competent and straightforward bike, a bike that you just get on and ride, without needing the occasion you sometimes feel you should have with a big adventure bike.

 Fuel economy has been consistent at around 47mpg, with it edging upwards during regular commuting (possibly to low 50s), but 47.3mpg is always where the gauge settles at.
 Range at those figures is around 150 comfortable miles, though with a lighter throttle you could stretch it to 200 (by comparison to other adventure bikes it is almost equal to the Versys 1000, a touch worse than 1200 Ténéré, and up on new GSAs 44mpg average.

 Tyre wear has been as expected, with the rear Bridgestone Battle Wing beginning to flat spot given the number of motorway miles done on the bike.
 I’d say it has another few thousand left in it A DR750 replacement it’s not, but it has more talent than you’d give it credit for at least, though you can now feel it ‘dropping’ in just past upright.
 The tyres are proving favourable though, offering plenty of grip in the dry, and bags of confidence in the cold and the wet.

 Given the bike’s use through the tail of winter, we’re actually surprised at the finish, which has held up better than we were expecting.
 It still cleans up good.

 The only weak and annoying bit is the rear rack, which scuffs and chips easily due to what must be thin unlacquered paint.
 Not really good enough on a bike costing ten grand.